 - 4. Select the date and time, then click Go.
 (You may receive a warning that your selected range exceeds the allowed export duration.
 For now, proceed to the next step.) - 5.
 Click the second Calendar button (on the right) to select the date and time at which the video export will end.
 Select the date and time, then click Go.
 (The export duration of the selected range will appear on the screen.
 If a warning still appears, you will need to shorten the export duration by selecting a new start or end time.) - 6.
+Now that you have selected the range, you will need to determine which Player you want to export. - 7.
+You may have the option to select a specific stream for the export.
+Click on the pop-up menu (if available), then click on the stream resolution you want to export.
+(The system will automatically select the highest resolution stream for the export unless you select a different stream here.)

-Now that you have selected the range, select the Player you want to export by clicking on the button that represents the video file type you want to export for that Player. - 7.
-Once you select a file type, Orchid Core VMS will begin downloading the video. - 8.
+- 8. Finally, click on the button that represents the video file type you want to export for that Player.
+(Once you select a file type, Orchid Core VMS will begin downloading the video.) - 9.
 Notice that the Save Video screen is still open.
 If there were multiple Players on the Stage when you selected the video, you may export video from another Player from the same time period.
-(Follow steps 6 and 7.) - 9.
+(Follow steps 6 through 8.) - 10.
 Press the Done button when you are finished exporting this selection of video.